Lake District Geography: A Comprehensive Guide to England’s Most Picturesque Region

 The retreat of these glaciers at the end of the last ice age, approximately 11,700 years ago, left behind the iconic lakes that give the region its name.
 These glacial lakes, or tarns, are a defining feature of the Lake District’s geography and contribute significantly to its scenic beauty.

-See also Exploring the Culinary Delights of Lake District National Park
+See also Exploring the Charming Low Strawberry Gardens in the Lake District

 Landforms of the Lake District